acorn-io/runtime/docs/versioned_docs/version-0.6/50-running/50-namespaces-and-service-accounts.md

 }
 ```

-Running the above Acornfile will result in three sevice accounts named `my-app-container`, `my-app-job`, and `my-app-router` being created.
+Running the above Acornfile will result in three service accounts named `my-app-container`, `my-app-job`, and `my-app-router` being created.